funkysi1701/funkysi1701Website/content/posts/2023/make-api-calls-from-visual-studio.md

 Full docs of how you use .http files can be found [here](https://learn.microsoft.com/en-us/aspnet/core/test/http-files?view=aspnetcore-8.0)

-A hyperlink above each API call labelled Send request initiates the API call and your window splits in half with the right hand side displaying the response.
+A hyperlink above each API call in your .http file is labelled Send request.
+This initiates the API call and your window splits in half with the right hand side displaying the response.

 The response has four tabs, a nicely json formatted response, a raw response, a headers tab and a request tab.

 Now you will notice an env box underneath your file tabs, where the method dropdown is in a normal c# class file.
 It took me a while to figure out how to setup environments, but you can add a file that contain environment specific config, like base URL for test/prod/dev etc.

-This blog post tells me about it [here](https://devblogs.microsoft.com/visualstudio/safely-use-secrets-in-http-requests-in-visual-studio-2022/) but the name thing is add a json file called **http-client.env.json** and create some json like this:
+This blog post tells me about it [here](https://devblogs.microsoft.com/visualstudio/safely-use-secrets-in-http-requests-in-visual-studio-2022/) but the main thing is you need to add a json file called **http-client.env.json** and create some json like this:

 ```
   "local": {